 Engagement sessions are available Tuesdays through Thursdays, with occasional Friday availability.
 Due to a very heavy wedding schedule, engagement sessions are not available on the weekends.

 What should we wear for our engagement session?

 Don't feel that your outfit needs to match that of your future spouse.
 Coordination is okay, but I don't encourage matching.
-Look for colors that compliment each other, or are in the same color family.
-You will also want to make sure your outfits are harmonious.
-If you're wearing an evening gown, you will want to make sure your future spouse is wearing something that goes with it.
-Likewise, you wouldn't want one of you in a formal tuxedo and the other in jeans and a t-shirt!
+Look for colors that complement each other, or are in the same color family.

 What else should we bring with us to our session?